64bit integers

 The WIDE type has the usual versions:

-WIDE, PTR TO WIDE, ARRAY OF WIDE
+, PTR TO WIDE

 It can be used anywhere (objects, locals, arguments, globals, lists).